iamstarkov/fp-js-workshop/03-async.md

 --

-## PipeP to the rescue

-* Takes promised functions, returns Promised function
-* Returns *piped* function which takes `arguments`
-* Invokes (left to right) each passed promised function after each other
-* Every next promise will get calculation result of previous one
-* Note: left most promised function can take any arguments

---

 ## PipeP to the rescue, in short

 `promise1(x).then(promise2)`
 equals
-`pipeP(promise1, promise2)(x)`
+`pipeP(promise1, promise2, fn1)(x)`

+--

+## PipeP to the rescue

+* *Note: promised based function — function, which returns Promise, which resolves to some value*
+* Takes several promise based functions or functions
+* Returns one promise based function which takes `arguments`
+* Invokes (left to right) each passed function one after another
+* Every next function will get calculation result of previous one
+* Note 1: left most function can take any arguments
+* Note 2: only left most function required to be promise based function

 --